Commission Pages

 Transition

-Over the next three years, councils will work towards reconciling their roads data with the Vicmap database, which will become the data source for the Commission.
+Over the next three-four years, councils will work towards reconciling their roads data with the Vicmap database, which will become the data source for the Commission.

 To assist councils in providing local roads data in this new format, a specific allocation from the local roads grant will be provided in the 2024-25 financial year for data support.
 This allocation is part of the total local roads grant pool and will be allocated based on a base amount of $10,000 per council, with the balance distributed in proportion to the total length of local roads in each council.